andyKlenzman/Lightbike_Embedded/README.md

 Customizable LED Filters: Various filters can be applied to create different visual effects.
 Power Management: Controlled by toggling the system power based on flags.

+## Edit a filter
+Filters are initalized in state handlers

 ## Conventions
 Log Modules: Use all uppercase for module names.